quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 All other DCIDs are routable.

 Load balancers MUST forward packets with routable DCIDs to a server in accordance with the chosen routing algorithm.
+Exception: if the load balancer can parse the QUIC packet and makes a routing decision in according with the contents (e.g., the SNI in a TLS client hello), it MAY route in accordance with this instead.
+However, load balancers MUST always route long header packets it cannot parse in accordance with the DCID.

 Load balancers SHOULD drop short header packets with unroutable DCIDs.